trustgrid/terraform-provider-tg/docs/resources/vpn_interface.md

 page_title: "tg_vpn_interface Resource - terraform-provider-tg"
 subcategory: ""
 description: |-
-  Manage a VPN interface.
+  Manage a VPN interface for a node or a cluster.
 ---

 # tg_vpn_interface (Resource)

-Manage a VPN interface.
+Manage a VPN interface for a node or a cluster.

 ## Example Usage